 There is an elevator located in the southeast corner of the Marcus Center Parking Structure that can be taken to the 3rd floor where a skywalk connects the parking structure to the Marcus Center.
-All entrances to the building, 929 N. Water Street (used to enter Uihlein Hall), 123 E. State Street (used to enter Vogel Hall and the corporate offices), 127 E. State Street (used to enter the stage door) and the Riverwalk entrance (used to enter the Todd Wehr Theater) are wheelchair accessible.
+All entrances to the building, 929 N. Water Street (used to enter Uihlein Hall), 123 E. State Street (used to enter The Wilson Theater at Vogel Hall and the corporate offices), 127 E. State Street (used to enter the stage door) and the Riverwalk entrance (used to enter the Todd Wehr Theater) are wheelchair accessible.

 The Marcus Center Broadway Series offers sign language-interpreted performances for the 2:00 p.m.
 Saturday matinees.
 If you are unable to attend the scheduled sign language interpreted performance, alternative arrangements can be made.
 In order for arrangements to be made with a sign language interpreter, please notify the Marcus Center two weeks in advance of your performance.

 Uihlein Hall: Uihlein Hall assisted listening is transmitted via infrared.
 We have 2 receiving options available for our patrons: a stethophone infrared receiver, or the neck induction loop receiver for patrons with hearing aids equipped with a “T” coil.